Shining my light,

 but not afraid of the dark.

-Dominique Daye Hunter (Black/Sappony/Nansemond Native American/Irish/Polish) is an Afro-Indigenous storyteller, author, BIWOC advocate, and multi-disciplinary artist who specializes in poetry and street fashion.
+Dominique Daye Hunter (Black/Saponi/Nansemond Native American/Irish/Polish) is an Afro-Indigenous storyteller, author, BIWOC advocate, and multi-disciplinary artist who specializes in poetry and street fashion.
 She is the CEO of

 The CEO of D. Daye Hunter Designs LLC, her written work and visual art explores the complex connections between history, intergenerational trauma, and healing in Black and Indigenous communities.
 She uses storytelling to create safe, healing spaces for women, children, neurodivergent folks, and those who are differently abled.

 Born and raised in the New York tri-state area, she is a mostly self-taught artist who focused on art studies during her primary education years.
 She completed a BS from Arizona State University in Nonprofit Leadership Management with an emphasis on American Indian Studies.